-Configure Storage in the Helm Chart
+Configure Storage in Kubernetes

+).
 By default, the Redpanda Helm chart uses the default StorageClass in a Kubernetes cluster to create one PersistentVolumeClaim for each Pod that runs a Redpanda broker.
 The default StorageClass in your Kubernetes cluster depends on the Kubernetes platform that you are using.
+You can customize the Helm chart to use the following storage volumes:

-Use PersistentVolumesβ
+Use PersistentVolumes

 A PersistentVolume is storage in the cluster that has been provisioned by an administrator or dynamically provisioned using StorageClasses.
 For details about PersistentVolumes, see the Kubernetes documentation.